What is a Therapeutic Use Exemption (TUE)?

 Athletes may have illnesses or conditions that require them to take medications or undergo procedures.
-If the medication or method an athlete is required to use to treat an illness or condition is prohibited according to the World Anti-Doping Agency (WADA) Prohibited List in force, a TUE may give that athlete the authorisation to use that substance or method while competing without invoking an Anti-Doping Rule Violation (ADRV) and applicable sanction.
+If the medication or method an athlete is required to use to treat an illness or condition is prohibited as per the World Anti-Doping Agency’s (WADA) Prohibited List a TUE may give that athlete the authorization to use that substance or method while competing without invoking an anti-doping rule violation (ADRV) and applicable sanction.
 Applications for TUEs are evaluated by a panel of physicians, the TUE Committee (TUEC).

 What are the criteria for granting a TUE?

 All of the four following criteria must be met (for more details, please refer to the WADA International Standard for Therapeutic Use Exemptions (ISTUE) Article 4.2):

 - The athlete has a clear diagnosed medical condition which requires treatment using a prohibited substance or method;

 - The therapeutic use of the substance will not, on the balance of probabilities produce significant enhancement of performance beyond the athlete’s normal state of health;

 - The prohibited substance or method is an indicated treatment for the medical condition, and there is no reasonable permitted therapeutic alternative;

 - The necessity to use that substance or method is not a consequence of the prior use (without a TUE), of a substance or method which was prohibited at the time of use.